kevinlin311tw/caffe-cvprw15/README.md

     $ ./download_model.sh

-**Run demo**
+### Demo

+This demo generate 48-bits binary codes using our model trained on CIFAR10.
 Launch matlab and run "demo.m"

     >> demo

-This demo generate 48-bits binary codes using our model trained on CIFAR10.

 ### Contact